 - Distribution: Some food manufacturers decide to ship product out risking recalls, lawsuits and lost brand reputation.
 This is exceedingly rare, but it does happen and is usually the most costly.

 Each of these options isn’t efficient, cost-effective or ideal for food safety.
-There is a better option: third-party inspection through FlexXray.
+There is a better option: inspection through FlexXray.

-At FlexXray, our third-party x-ray inspection systems run at a slower speed and lower power than inline equipment, capable of custom calibrating to find even smaller foreign materials with accuracy and precision.
+At FlexXray, our x-ray inspection systems run at a slower speed and lower power than inline equipment, capable of custom calibrating to find even smaller foreign materials with accuracy and precision.

-FlexXray’s third-party inspection offers an extreme level of accuracy, repeatability and efficiency, that helps manufacturers to meet the highest safety standards for their products.
+FlexXray’s inspection offers an extreme level of accuracy, repeatability and efficiency, that helps manufacturers to meet the highest safety standards for their products.

-FlexXray’s third-party x-ray food inspection is an extremely cost-effective method in helping food manufacturers save their products, profits and brand reputations.
+FlexXray’s x-ray food inspection is an extremely cost-effective method in helping food manufacturers save their products, profits and brand reputations.
 The savings are often significant compared to remaking or reworking internally.

 Based on a real client inspection in 2020 from the Meat & Poultry Industry: